Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

-- Next, with a dab of mineral spirits on a cotton or paper towel cloth continue blending the two stain colors.
-The mineral spirits will act as an eraser and can remove the stain so you don’t want to overdo this.
+- Next, with a dab of mineral spirits on a cotton or paper towel cloth, continue blending the two stain colors.
+The mineral spirits will act as an eraser and remove the stain, so you don’t want to overdo it.
 Basically, you’re thinning the gel stain to create a lighter color.
 You will want to practice this technique on a small piece of wood before tackling a big project.

 - Seal the wood once it is fully cured with Gator Hide topcoat for an amazing durable finish.

 *Since this laundry room has an entry from the garage, aka man cave, it was imperative that the countertop/folding station be durable.
 I’ve already found HIS tools on the top of my beautiful wood folding table.
 It’s a catch-all!

 Painting Raw Wood Cabinetry- Laundry Room Makeover

 I chose to paint the base of the cabinet with Dixie Belle chalk mineral paint in Cotton.
 I love the paint and stain combo, but the raw wood cabinet base will require a stain blocker to prevent the wood tannins from bleeding through the paint before painting.
 Paint two coats of BIN shellac-based primer on the wood surface and allow it to dry before painting.
 It dries pretty quickly… usually within the hour.
 After the gel stain and paint surfaces are fully cured (always check manufactures suggestions), apply two coats of Gator Hide to create a durable finish.
 Especially if your man will be folding laundry. 🙂

 The Results of Blending Gel Stain On Wood